An informal interview is that kind of an interview process which takes place in a casual setting, preferably over lunch or coffee.

 However, if the recruiter does not seem too interested to explain the bill, then the candidate should offer to pay his or her share.
 Do not ever start a “why did you pay?” debate as this would make you look unprofessional.

 However, it is essential that you have to use your judgment and select your dress accordingly.
-You can also research a little bit on the culture of the company and find an outfit which would look ideal on you.
+You can also research a little bit about the culture of the company and find an outfit that would look ideal on you.

 It is important to note that throughout an informal interview, the sole purpose of you is to get the job.
 Hence, you must cast a good impression on the interviewer so that he or she sees the future of her company in you.